 There’s no wrong answer here.
 Ultimately, it depends on your priorities; lowest prices, good weather, more chances to see glacier calving, or best opportunities to see Alaskan wildlife.

-The most popular months for cruising to Alaska are mid-June through July, when the weather is warmest.
+Peak season for Alaska cruises are mid-June through mid-August, when you’ll experience warmer weather and children are out of school.
 However, don’t discount the other months for various reasons.

 Alaska Cruises In April/May

 May’s shoulder season allows cruise-goers to score great deals on early Alaskan departures.
-Also, ships don’t generally sail at capacity in the early weeks.
+Also, ships don’t generally sail at capacity in the early season.

 Although cool, visitors can enjoy fewer days with rainfall.
 May is the driest month if you dislike traveling in the rainy season.
-Since Alaska cruise season generally starts in May, many businesses will be closed in April.
+Since Alaska cruise season generally starts in May, many tour operators don’t offer excursions in April.